cbrocas/newblog/content/posts/2025-12-01-ACME-a-brief-history-of-one-of-the-protocols-which-changed-the-Internet-security.md

 By interconnecting individual computers, the Internet enabled its users to communicate without limits and without worrying about borders.

-This unrestricted interconnection emerged at a pivotal moment in modern history: the opposition between the West and the Eastern Bloc led by the USSR had—albeit temporarily, as we now know—faded away, China was becoming the world’s factory, and the movement and collaboration between were much freer and open than ever.
+This unrestricted interconnection emerged at a pivotal moment in modern history: the opposition between the West and the Eastern Bloc led by the USSR had—albeit temporarily, as we now know—faded away, China was becoming the world’s factory, and the movement and collaboration between people were much freer and open than ever.

 The Internet supported a kind of utopia of instant communication and sharing, previously unknown.
 This utopia was made possible by a set of open and standardized protocols.
 This was the key to enabling all kinds of different systems to cooperate and communicate seamlessly.

 There were, of course, isolationist or monopolistic temptations from certain manufacturers or software editors.
 But open and standardized protocols ultimately prevailed, enabling unprecedented expansion.
-Built on top of TCP/IP, UDP, and DNS, among others, the HTTP and HTML duo would propel the Web as the Internet’s preferred communication platform for the next 30 years.
+Built on top of IP, TCP, UDP, and DNS, among others, the HTTP and HTML duo would propel the Web as the Internet’s preferred communication platform for the next 30 years.

 ### Limited Use of Encryption